eternalamit5/Object-Tracking-in-Highways/README.md

 # Object Tracking in Highways with Opencv and Python

-Object tracking: It does frame-by-frame tracking but keeps the history of where the object is at a time after time
+Object tracking: It does frame-by-frame tracking but keeps the history of where the object is at a time after time.

 ## Steps: